telerik/kendo-ui-core/docs/intro/installation/npm.md

     npm install --save @progress/kendo-ui
     ```

+* The scripts in the NPM package are not usable in the browser
+* You need to use a bundler, such as [WebPack](http://docs.telerik.com/kendo-ui/third-party/webpack)

 ### Legacy Package (Git Repo)

 The legacy `kendo` package, accessible through **git+https://bower.telerik.com/npm-kendo-ui/npm-kendo.git**, will not be updated after May 2017.
 The repository itself will remain active.